Cray-HPE/docs-csm/operations/configuration_management/Configure_HSN_NIC_Bonding.md

 Refer to [View Configuration Session Logs](./View_Configuration_Session_Logs.md) to troubleshoot why the CFS session failed to complete successfully.

 If the underlying HSN interfaces are not up or present refer to the Slingshot documentation listed in [References](#references) to verify the fabric is healthy.
-Troubleshooting Slingshot is beyond the scope of this document.
+Troubleshooting HPE Slingshot is beyond the scope of this document.
+See the _HPE Slingshot Troubleshooting Guide_ for troubleshooting information.

 ## Additional steps

 This procedure performs a one time configuration of the target nodes.
 The bonded HSN configuration will persist through a reboot of the node but a rebuild of the node will wipe it.

-In order to persist this configuration through a rebuild of the node, the CFS layer should be added to the CFS configuration used for the NCN Worker nodes.
+In order to persist this configuration through a rebuild of the node, the CFS layer should be added to the CFS configuration used for the NCN worker nodes.
 It may also be desirable to add this layer to the `site_vars.yaml` as well as any bootprep file used for `sat bootprep` to ensure that the `update-cfs-configuration` stage of IUF does not remove this layer.